 NEXT-GEN CONSUMERS DEMAND MESSAGING IN CUSTOMER SERVICE

-Next-gen consumers like to text with friends and even family rather than phone them
+Next-gen consumers—millennials and Gen Z—like to text friends and even family rather than phone them.

-Businesses are getting the message, pun intended, and are starting to engage and serve customers through messaging.
+Businesses are getting the message, pun intended, and are starting to engage and serve customers through instant messaging, direct messaging, and other forms of it.
 However, this is a relatively new domain where the dos and don’ts for its success are just starting to emerge.

 Want to know what they are?
 Based on our experience with blue-chip clients in providing digital customer service at scale, we’ve put these practices together for you.